Don’t Focus On Broad, Short-Tail Keywords (too much)

 Before we serve the meal, let’s first set the table.
 For context: Top Hat Rank published a food blogger study based on data and observations from a Google algorithm update identified among the industry in November of 2019.

 The most recent updates seem to be focused on adjusting results to user queries.
 Once your site starts to rank for generic queries, you can expect that trend to reverse; for instance, broader food-related keywords proved to be reserved for highly authoritative domains.

-Most bloggers tend to focus on broad, generic terms because of the belief that if there is broad interest in a given topic, it can translate into readership and therefore followers.
+Most bloggers tend to focus on “short tail”, broad, generic terms because these queries have higher search volumes and the belief that if there is broad interest in a given topic, it can translate into readership and therefore followers.